 It's most helpful to narrow this down by elimination first.

-- The undisputed best IGH is the Rohloff Speedhub (14 speeds, lasts forever) but it costs at least $1,600 alone and is thus overkill for almost everyone.
+- The most renowned IGH for design and quality is the Rohloff Speedhub (14 speeds, lasts 20,000km+ under suitable operating conditions) but it costs at least $1,600 alone and is thus overkill for almost everyone.

 - Indeed because the aim of this blog is to provide advice on transport cycling - which includes being able to park your bike at any destination without fear of theft - I generally exclude consideration of all IGH costing more than $300.
 This essentially excludes all IGH over 8 speeds.
 This price threshold would also exclude the NuVinci Hub (a continuous shifting IGH with a 330% range) but if you are going to spend $1,000 on a bike then the NuVinci hub is worth test riding to see if it's worth it - just be sure to always secure your rear wheel with a U lock or chain lock with a Sold Secure Gold rating.